sourcegraph/sourcegraph-public-snapshot/doc/sla/index.md

 ### Premium Support SLAs

-Premium Support SLAs gives customers access to our Support team 24x7 for Severity 0 and 1 issues that critically impact your instance and ability to use Sourcegraph.
+Premium Support SLAs give customers access to our Support team 24x7 for Severity 0 and 1 issues that critically impact your instance and ability to use Sourcegraph.

 First response times remain the same according to our SLAs.
 However, Emergency and Severe Impact issues are supported 24x7 with Premium Support (versus 24x5 without Premium Support).

-This service is provided for all GA products Sourcegraph offers and not for any Experimental or Beta features (see here for more details).
+This service is provided for all GA products Sourcegraph offers, not for any Experimental or Beta features (see here for more details).

 >NOTE: This package includes access to Slack Support & Slack Account Management

 ### Dedicated Support

-Access to named senior support engineers that will have knowledge of your infrastructure and can help reduce the time needed to triage, diagnose and resolve an issue in your instance.
+Access to named senior support engineers who will have knowledge of your infrastructure and can help reduce the time needed to triage, diagnose, and resolve an issue in your instance.

 >NOTE: This package includes access to Slack Support & Slack Account Management

 ### Slack Support & Slack Account Management

-Slack Support provides access to creating tickets directly from Slack allowing customers to resolve tickets directly from a familiar interface and allows for greater collaboration between Support and customers.
+Slack Support provides access to creating tickets directly from Slack, allowing customers to resolve tickets directly from a familiar interface and allowing for greater collaboration between Support and customers.

-Slack Account Management allows customers to have direct access to their Account team including their Technical Advisor (if applicable) and can help resolve any non-technical issues or questions that come up.
+Slack Account Management allows customers direct access to their Account team, including their Technical Advisor (if applicable).
+It can help resolve any non-technical issues or questions that come up.